Gianfranco Frattini: Gallery of works

 Sesann lounge collection, designed for Cassina, 1970.
 Reintro- duced by Tacchini in 2015.

 Leg connection detail of Frattini's Kyoto Table, designed in 1974 for Pierluigi Ghianda.
 Part of the permanent collection of the Triennale Design Museum.
 Currently produced by Poltrona Frau.

 Turner Poltrona Frau Swivel Bookcase.
 Walnut, designed 1963, reissued in 2019.

 Boalum, flexible lighting, designed with Livio Castiglioni, 1970 for Artemide, still in production.
 Part of the MoMA's permanent collection.

 Silver flatware designed for Argenteria Ricci in 1971.
 Reintroduced by CB2 in 2022.

 Silver dinnerware with removable, enameled interiors designed for Argenteria Ricci, 1973.

 Hard hat designed for Montecatini (1973).
 Part of the permanent collection of the Triennale Design Museum.

 Death and afterward

 Gianfranco Frattini died in Milan, Italy on April 6, 2004.

-Awards and honors
+Awards and honours

 Frattini won many professional awards and prizes, among them the prestigious Compasso d'Oro.